Where to sled in Spokane? Here are our top 5 choices.

 The long hill makes picking up speed a quick and, depending on your view, terrifying adventure, but it is worth it for the adrenaline rush.

-Though, there are more obstacles on the hill than there are at some of the other spots on our list, so it is very important to steer your sled and be prepared to roll off, if a head-on collision with a tree is imminent.
+There are more obstacles on the hill than there are at some of the other spots on our list, so it is very important to steer your sled and be prepared to roll off, if a head-on collision with a tree appears imminent.

 Valley Mission Park